-The Maundrell family have been a prominent part of the local P-t-P scene since before WW2.
-The son of a winning rider and successful breeder, David Maundrell rode numerous winners - particularly at Larkhill - and is remembered by the cup presented for the Larkhill Racing Club Mens Open.
-David died tragically young but the void was filled almost immediately by his rather distant relation, Godfrey.
+The Maundrell family had been prominent in the local P-t-P scene since before WW2.
+Godfrey's rather distant relation, David Maundrell, himself the son of a winning rider and successful breeder - rode numerous winners particularly at Larkhill, and is remembered by the Cup presented for the Larkhill Racing Club Mens Open.
+David died tragically young but Godfrey stepped very successfully into the void.

 Godfrey Maundrell (1948-2018), who farmed at Ogbourne, north of Marlborough, comfortably outstripped those predecessors.
 After rather a late debut ride on Elektrik II (see the eponymous Award), he rode the first of 150 P-t-P winners on Lafitte in the Wilton Open in 1973, and his remarkable career was nearly 40 years through when he rode Lisadell King to victory in three hunter chases in 2010 (making a total of eight wins under Rules).
 He also won four P-t-P races that year including his first hat-trick - and trained them all – as with most of his horses.
 His last winner - at the age of 62 - was Spiders Nephew, appropriately at the Larkhill Racing Club meeting – an organisation of which he was a long-standing official.